-Vaughan Williams was 83 when he began the Ninth, which shows the composer to have been still at the height of his powers.
+Vaughan Williams was 83 when he began his Ninth Symphony in 1956, which shows the composer to have been still at the height of his powers.
 He was also working on the cantata Epithalamion, he later wrote the Ten Blake Songs and began a three-act opera, Thomas the Rhymer.
 In another 1957 work, Variations for Brass Band, he was much taken with the flugelhorn, which he included in the score of the symphony together with three saxophones.
 He described it as a ‘beautiful and neglected instrument not usually allowed in the select circles of the orchestra, and banished to the brass band, where it is allowed to indulge in the bad habit of vibrato to its heart’s content.
 While in the orchestra it will be obliged to sit up and play straight’.
 The saxophones and flugelhorn impart a special dark tone-colour to the score.

-Another contributory factor, as it had been in the Eighth Symphony, was Bach‘s St Matthew Passion, which he conducted every year at the Leith Hill Music Festival in Dorking.
+One contributory factor, as it had been in the Eighth Symphony, was Bach‘s St Matthew Passion, which he conducted every year at the Leith Hill Music Festival in Dorking.
 The principal subject of the first movement, first heard on trombones and tuba, occurred to him after playing some of the organ part of the opening of the Passion.

 Another important starting point for the Ninth was the idea of a symphony about Salisbury and Hardy’s Wessex, particularly the association with Tess of the D’Urbervilles and her arrest at Stonehenge for murdering her seducer.
 Although this programme was abandoned, it did not disappear entirely.